 This section presents the results of our estimates.
-We start by estimating our baseline labour share equation for all years and all countries by presenting three different specifications.
-Specification I includes only the control variables to compare with the results obtained by other authors who did not take into account the role of financialisation in the explanation of the labour share.
-In specification II we incorporate only the variables linked with financialisation.
-Specification III comprises all the variables.
+We start by estimating our baseline labor share equation for all years and all countries by presenting three different specifications.
+Specification I includes only the control variables to compare with the results obtained by other authors who did not take into account the role of financialization and neoliberalism in the explanation of the labor share.
+In specification II we incorporate only the variables linked with financialization and neoliberalism.
+Specification III comprizes all the variables.
 The results are presented in Table 3.